 - Breast Feeding

-If you have any breast implant surgery questions about the risks associated with breast augmentation or would like to schedule a breast augmentation consultation with Dr. Rai at the Cosmetic Surgical Center, please call or email us.
+If you have any breast implant surgery questions about the risks associated with breast augmentation or would like to schedule a breast augmentation consultation with Dr. Rai at the Cosmetic Surgical Center to directly discuss these risks, please call or email us.
 Proudly serving the Dallas and Fort Worth, Texas areas.